TOMORROW will mark the second outing on my WH Smith North of England tour with a visit to Durham, which I am really looking forward to.

 Thankfully stage one of the four date tour went really well with 52 books sold at Newcastle WH Smith, where I met a lot of really nice friendly people and discovered that there is a big audience for crime fiction in the heart of Geordie land.

-The picture to the right shows me thanking the lovely Lucy for becoming my 50th book sale at Newcastle a fortnight back!
+The picture shows me thanking the lovely Lucy for becoming my 50th book sale at Newcastle a fortnight back!

 Back in the early noughties I used to visit Durham quite regularly and it is a lovely City with a magnificent Cathedral that dates back to 1093.